Hertzspr/garment_productivity_rater/README.md

 Data sourced from: https://archive.ics.uci.edu/ml/datasets/Productivity+Prediction+of+Garment

-This is an implementation of supervised learning.
-The method used in this program is random tree regression.
+This is an implementation of supervised learning to solve regression problem.
+The model used in this program after exploration in notebook.ipynb is random tree.
 It predicts how productive the performance of garment processing can be.

 # Instructions on how to run the project